Halloween

 The pumpkin:

-The custom of hollowing out and carving pumpkins also goes back to stories from Ireland.
-When an evil man named Jack died, God denied him access to heaven.
+The custom of hollowing out and carving pumpkins also originates from Irish tales.
+When a wicked man named Jack died, God denied him entry to heaven.
 But Jack wasn't welcome in hell either.
-With a piece of coal that he placed in a hollowed-out turnip, he set out to find a place where he could stay.
+With a piece of coal placed inside a hollowed-out turnip, he set out to find a place where he could stay.

-From this legend people derived the belief that a burning piece of coal in a turnip had the power to keep the devil and evil spirits away.
-In the United States, domestic squash was larger and easier to work than beets.
-So he replaced the turnip as Jack O'Lantern - as the carved pumpkin is called in English-speaking countries.
+From this legend, people derived the belief that a burning piece of coal inside a turnip had the power to ward off the devil and evil spirits.
+In the USA, the native pumpkin was larger and easier to carve than turnips.
+Thus, it replaced the turnip as the Jack O'Lantern – as the carved pumpkin is called in English-speaking countries.